kishorrit/MLF/Chapter 8.md

 \#7 As a summary, marbles displays that the test failed with one failure.
 Sometimes, you can accept data even though it failed some tests, but often you want to dig in and see what is going on.

-The point of unit testing data is to make failures low and prevent data issues to give you bad predictions.
-A failure with an error message is much better than a failure without.
-Often, the failure is cause by your data vendor, testing all data you get from all vendors allows you to be aware when a vendor makes a mistake.
+The point of unit testing data is to make failures loud and prevent data issues to give you bad predictions.
+A failure with an error message is much better than a failure without one.
+Often, the failure is cause by your data vendor.
+Testing all data you get from all vendors allows you to be aware when a vendor makes a mistake.

 Unit testing data also help you ensure you have no data that you should not have, such as personal data.
 Vendors need to clean datasets of all personally identifying information, such as social security numbers, but of course they sometimes forget.
 Complying with ever stricter data privacy regulation is a big concern for many financial institutions engaging in machine learning.
 The next section therefore discusses how to preserve privacy while still gaining benefits from machine learning.